E Whiti! E Whiti!

 Participation in this project will require:

-- 6 days for educators, plus an Igniter Hui in November 2022
+- 4 days for educators, plus an Igniter Hui in 2023 (time and date to be advised)

 - 6 days for ākonga